Professor Jessica Okosun

 • Characterise intra-tumour heterogeneity and evolution and their role in lymphoma progression

-• Define novel biomarkers that can be translated to clinical practice
+• Define novel disease- and treatment-associated biomarkers that can be translated to clinical practice

-To address these questions, we aim to utilise primary lymphoma samples in combination with cutting-edge tools, in vitro and in vivo approaches.
+To address these questions, we aim to leverage primary lymphoma samples, including from Phase II and III clinical trials, in combination with cutting-edge multi-omic technologies, in vitro models and computational biology approaches.

 Other Activities